Update /etc/resolv.conf when nameservers are changed in Network -> Global Configuration

 Waqar, something went wrong in the middlewared conversion here.
 We are calling service.restart for every service, where as in the legacy UI we called just "start" for some (at least resolvconf).

-#10 Updated by Rishabh Chauhan about 1 year ago
+#10 Updated by Rishabh Chauhan over 1 year ago

 - File nameserveroldui.png nameserveroldui.png added